mayarajan3/MotionProfiling/README.md

 FRC2018 Motion Profiling class

 1D Motion Profiling Constructor:
-  Generating a set of distances, velocities, and accelerations for a robot moving in a unidirectional path
+Generating a set of distances, velocities, and accelerations for a robot moving in a unidirectional path given distance
-  Given: a distance

 2D Motion Profiling Constructor:
-  Generating a set of distances, velocities, and accelerations for each side of the robot
-  Given: a start and end point using spline interpolation
+Generating a set of distances, velocities, and accelerations for each side of the robot given a start and end point using  spline interpolation

 Execute function (for 1D and 2D): returns expected location given instantaneous time